hanielbaez/docs-1/analysis.md

 * Is a certain variable converging upon a value?
 * What emergent phenomena are appearing?
 * How do stochasticity and the initial conditions affect the simulation run?

 These are the kinds of questions you can answer with HASH's analysis capabilities.
 It allows you to define "outputs" which you can then plot.
 The **analysis.json** file is organized as a JSON object with two major properties, outputs and plots.

 ### Outputs

 The **analysis.json** file contains two objects within it: "outputs" and "plots".
-Outputs is an object collection of JSON objects of the form
+Outputs is an object collection of JSON objects of the form:

 ```javascript
 "outputs": {